kleidilamka11/Personalizo.al/README.md

 If you log in as a user with `is_admin` set to `true`, the navigation now exposes links to view all orders and upload finished songs.
 The new pages are available at `/admin/orders` and `/admin/upload`.

+When a user registers for an account, the backend immediately emails a verification link to the provided address.

 ## Email Configuration

 Account verification and password reset emails are sent using SMTP.
 Configure the